emercoin/docs/en/020_Blockchain_Services/030_EmerDNS/030_EmerDNS_Introduction.md

 Supported DNS zones
 -------------------
-Technically, EmcDNS can support any [DNS-zone](https://en.wikipedia.org/wiki/DNS_zone) or [TLD](https://en.wikipedia.org/wiki/TLD).
-However, for seamless integration into a standard DNS tree, and to prevent collisions with existing DNS-zones, we currently recommend creating EmcDNS records only in the zones: *\*.emc*, *\*.coin*, *\*.lib*, *\*.bazar*.
+Technically, EmerDNS can support any [DNS-zone](https://en.wikipedia.org/wiki/DNS_zone) or [TLD](https://en.wikipedia.org/wiki/TLD).
+However, for seamless integration into a standard DNS tree, and to prevent collisions with existing DNS-zones, we currently recommend creating EmerDNS records only in the zones: *\*.emc*, *\*.coin*, *\*.lib*, *\*.bazar*.

-Current root zones supported by EmcDNS, and their intended purpose:
+Current root zones supported by EmerDNS, and their intended purpose:

 Zone     |Intended Purpose
 -------- |---------------------------------------------------------------------